 The 'off-payroll' addition to the existing IR35 rules was rolled out across the public sector in April 2017, and the private sector in April 2021.

 The 'Off Payroll' rules mean that clients (not contractors) are responsible for determining the employment status of contractors.
-Prior to this, workers themselves were responsible for this determination.
+Before this, workers themselves were responsible for this determination.

 Get started with these IR35 guides

-- Start off with our overview of IR35 for a concise guide to the legislation.
+- Start with our overview of IR35 for a concise guide to the legislation.

 - Expert FAQ - Are you 'inside' or 'outside' IR35?